-Memory responses were aggregated by calculating three accuracy indices: (1) an index labeled US_identity reflecting accuracy in identifying the specific US a given CS had been paired with; (2) an index labeled US_valence reflecting US identifications of the correct valence (regardless of the specific US); (3) an index labeled Relation reflecting accuracy in identifying the causal relation associated with a given CS.
-To investigate joint memories, we additionally calculated (4) an index labeled US identity+relation reflecting accuracy in identifying both the US a given CS had been paired with and the causal relation between the two, and (5) an index labeled US valence+relation reflecting US identifications of the correct valence and correct identification of the causal relation associated with a given CS.
+Memory responses were aggregated by calculating three accuracy indices: (a) an index labeled US identity reflecting accuracy in identifying the specific US a given CS had been paired with; (b) an index labeled US valence reflecting US identifications of the correct valence (regardless of the specific US); (c) an index labeled Relation reflecting accuracy in identifying the causal relation associated with a given CS.
+To investigate joint memories, we additionally calculated (d) an index labeled US identity + relation reflecting accuracy in identifying both the US a given CS had been paired with and the causal relation between the two, and (e) an index labeled US\valence + relation reflecting US identifications of the correct valence and correct identification of the causal relation associated with a given CS.
 Memory indices were calculated based on the percentage of correct responses.
-We preregistered to calculate preservation scores for the five memory indices by scaling participants' Time-2 scores to their Time-1 scores to control for individual baseline differences in memory performance.
-Following our preregistered analysis plans, effects of sleep were investigated by testing whether preservation scores for US_identity, US valence, Relation, US identity+relation, and US_valence+relation significantly differ across experimental conditions.
+We preregistered to calculate preservation scores for the five memory indices by scaling participants' Time 2 scores to their Time 1 scores to control for individual baseline differences in memory performance.
+Following our preregistered analysis plans, effects of sleep were investigated by testing whether preservation scores for US identity, US valence, Relation, US identity +